 Are Conservatives Really More in Touch with the Founding Fathers?

 I’ve observed a strong tendency among religiously-affiliated conservatives to assume that their viewpoints are most closely matched to the moral perspectives of the Founding Fathers.
 One pastor I spoke with stated that the legalization of gay marriage in California by “activist courts” betrayed the will and intention of the founders, who were “moral” and “religious” men.
-Cleon Skousen, whose “originalist” views of the US Constitution have been tremendously influential on Glen Beck and his followers, also encourages contemporary conservatives to assume an identity between their moral worldviews and those of the founders.
+Cleon Skousen, whose “originalist” views of the US Constitution have been tremendously influential on Glenn Beck and his followers, also encourages contemporary conservatives to assume an identity between their moral worldviews and those of the founders.

 Who thinks more like the founders?
 Progressives?
 Conservatives?
 I put these questions to Vincent Phillip Muñoz, Tocqueville Professor of Religion and Public Life at Notre Dame University and author of the noted book God and the Founders: Madison, Washington, and Jefferson (2009).